 Related: Cado Ice Cream Review

-Let it melt a little before eating it.
+Let the ice cream melt a little before eating it.
 This is also true of milk-based ice cream.
-Let the ice cream sit at room temp for several minutes before consuming.
+Allow the ice cream sit at room temp for several minutes before consuming.
 It will be less hard and dense.

 Cream Cheese, Sour Cream, and Pudding

 This brings us to the last three dairy free substitutions.
 Commercially, there aren’t many brands/options available nationwide.
-Here’s what we can tell you about the brands we have access to: they behave as expected, and are a 1:1 exchange when used in recipes.
+Here’s what I can tell you about the brands I have access to: they behave as expected, and are a 1:1 exchange when used in recipes.

-However, I’ll add this: when we develop recipes, we avoid these products, as we know many of our users can’t have them.
-We reinvent the wheel a bit by calling for more basic ingredients and building from the ground up.
+However, I’ll add this: when I develop recipes, I avoid these products, as I know many of our users and readers can’t have them.
+I reinvent the wheel a bit by calling for more basic ingredients and building from the ground up.

 Where pudding is concerned, if you can’t have store bought, ingredients such as cashew, banana, and avocado will all add a great mouthfeel to your pudding.
 If you rely heavily on gums, you’ll have something a bit more goopy than pudding.
 This does NOT mean it isn’t delicious.
 It means you’ll need to manage your expectations and remind yourself that you’re creating new food memories.